-Pulling off my blanket, my mother asked, “Do you know where I’m going right?”
+Pulling off my blanket, my mother asked, “You know where I’m going right?”

 Following my answer, she spanked me.
 When I shouted in pain, she reminded me, “I’m going to Ishitha’s wedding along with our neighbours.”

-Observing me not getting up, she instructed, “Lock the doors when you’re leaving for college and it might get late by the time I would return.’
+Observing me not getting up, she instructed, “Lock the doors when you’re leaving for college and it might get late by the time I return.”

 Sitting on my bed, I pleaded, “Why do you give me so many instructions and treat me like this every morning?”